ImagineBrkr/web-novel-scraper/docs/source/tutorial.rst

 .. code-block:: bash

-   web-novel-scrapper save-novel-to-epub --title "Novel 1"
+   web-novel-scraper save-novel-to-epub --title "Novel 1"

 By default, each EPUB contains up to 100 chapters.
 You can locate the folder where EPUB files are saved by running:

 .. code-block:: bash

-   web-novel-scrapper show-novel-dir --title "Novel 1"
+   web-novel-scraper show-novel-dir --title "Novel 1"

 This command displays the local path where the novel and its generated EPUB files are stored.